tinx documentation

 - inconsistent tool versions across machines

-- complex setup scripts
+- setup scripts that drift over time

-- global installations that conflict
+- global installs that conflict with each other

 Design principles